Blackbird Chords | The Beatles Guitar Lesson

 | Fadd9 Em Dmadd4 C | Bb6 A7 | 2/4 D7sus4 |

-This is difficult to wrap your head around.
-If we stay in the key of G, the Roman Numerals are:
+This can be tricky to wrap your head around.
+If we stay in the key of G, the Roman numerals would be:

-But if you think of this in the key of C, it looks like this:
+However, if we consider this in the key of C, the progression looks like this:

-This seems more logical, so we could say that there’s a modal interchage here from G Ionian to Mixolydian, or a key change from G to C.
+This interpretation seems more logical, so we could say there’s a modal interchange happening here—from G Ionian to Mixolydian—or possibly even a key change from G to C.

 Here’s a chord chart I made for you.